 STEP 1: RECOGNISE WHAT’S HAPPENING

-Because of this, your best bet is to try and turn things around before it gets too out of control, so it pays to know your early warning signs.
+This means your best bet is to know your early warning signs, so you can try and turn things around before it gets out of control.
 Everyone’s different but here are a few things I know I do when I’m on the fast track to a bad day:

 - I think negative or defeatist thoughts (“I can’t do this!” or “I give up!”)

 - I become short-tempered and get snappy with my loved ones

 - I look for quick fixes to boost my mood like unhealthy snacks or mindless shopping